davidsdearaujo/nuconta_marketplace/README.md

 flutter run
 ```

-## If is your first Flutter Project
+## If it's your first Flutter Project

 A few resources to get you started if this is your first Flutter project: